vector-mj/vector-mj/README.md

 - 🌱 I’m currently learning Node.js
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me : mj.hosseini.dev@gmail.com
+- 📄 You can see my resume in this link : https://vector-mj.github.io/Resume/

 <!---
 vector-mj/vector-mj is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.